Osvaldo Zubeldía: 1974–1982

 In 1974, Zubeldía coached the San Lorenzo de Almagro team that won the Nacional title.
 He also won two Colombian League titles with Atlético Nacional in 1976 and 1981.

-On 17 January 1982 Zubeldía died of a heart attack in Medellín, Colombia at the age of 54, while setting a bet on horse race.
+On 17 January 1982 Zubeldía died of a heart attack in Medellín, Colombia at the age of 54, while setting a bet on a horse race.

-Tactics

-Zubeldía was a harbinger of tactical changes; he was the first manager to thoroughly research rival team's tactics and playing style.
-Pre-planned plays off free kicks and tactical fouls to stop rival advances were highly criticized at the time, but have since been adopted by virtually every team in the world.
-So are other practices, like the offside trap (having the defense step forward in sync to force opposing players into an offside position) and using screens at corner kicks.

 Legacy

 Zubeldía's legacy was carried to fruition by the key tactical player of his Estudiantes, Carlos Bilardo, who went on to become one of the most successful coaches in Argentine history.
 Bilardo dedicated to his mentor both the 1982 Metropolitano title won by Estudiantes and the 1986 FIFA World Cup title won by Argentina.